dekarrin/morc/README.md

 WIP OUTPUT
 ```

-##### Deleting
+##### Request Deletion

-If you're totally done with a request and want to permanently remove it from the project, use the `delete` subcommand:
+If you're totally done with a request and want to permanently remove it from the
+project, use the `delete` subcommand:

 ```shell
 morc reqs delete get-token